 Disability Services Liaison

-- Maintain regular contact with all disability services administrators on campus.
+- Maintain regular contact with all disability services administrators on campus and familiarize yourself with the various services that exist on campus.

-- Create and maintain a list of all disability services and personnel on campus and disseminates to all student veterans on campus.
+- Create and maintain a list of all disability services and personnel on campus and disseminate to all student veterans on campus with a service-connected disability.

-- Encourage student veterans with disabilities to use services on campus.
+- Promote help-seeking behavior among student veterans with disabilities and encourage them to utilize services when needed.